 The 18th century farmhouse has been lovingly turned into a stylish hotel nestled in The Trossachs National Park not far from Loch Lomond.
 Run by award-winning chef Tom Lewis, Monachyle Mhor has quickly become a one-stop boutique destination in beautiful Perthshire.
-The hotel overlooks Loch Doine and Loch Voil and is just along the glen from Scottish hero Rob Roy’s grave – the building has in fact been painted pink to show its occupants were, like Rob Roy, Jacobite sympathizers.
-Inside the building is contemporary, comfortable with a touch of the avant-garde.
+The hotel overlooks Loch Doine and Loch Voil and is just along the glen from Scottish hero Rob Roy’s grave – the building has in fact been painted pink to show its occupants were, like Rob Roy, Jacobite sympathisers.
+Inside, the building is contemporary, comfortable with a touch of the avant-garde.
 Rooms are quite urban – modern art hangs on walls painted in cool greens and greys, furniture and lighting is funky with the odd traditional nod with wood burning stoves and decorative antlers.
-The restaurant is not cheap at £45 per head for the set menu but with a focus on truly local ingredients simply executed, it feels quite personalised, much like the rest of the hotel.
+The restaurant offers a set menu with a focus on truly local ingredients and beautiful yet simple presentation, it feels quite personalised, much like the rest of the hotel.

 The Witchery by the Castle, Edinburgh